What is a worm farm gives details on locating food for your creepy crawlies.

 Many folk chop up the fruit and veg, but I'm into low PT; this already takes a few hours every week, and the worms don't appear to be too fussy; it may take a little longer but they consume every last morsel.

 Worms love manure by the way.
-I big back a large bag of cow manure when I go gliding; the beast frequent the airfield during the week; cow or horse, but not chicken; it's too acidic.
+I bring back a large bag of cow manure when I go gliding; the beasts frequent the airfield during the week; cow or horse, but not chicken; it's too acidic.

 Worm farms fit in perfectly with operation end waste; don't bin it; feed it to the worms.